About Bovine TB

-Part of the Mycobacterium Tuberculosis Complex (MTC), M. bovis is closely related to M. tuberculosis, the bacterium that is the primary cause of TB in humans.
 Bovine TB is a zoonotic disease, which means that it can be naturally transmitted from animals to humans under certain conditions.
-Since the pasteurisation of milk and with a long standing and compulsory bovine TB control plan this is now very rare in the UK, although human TB caused by M. bovis can be a significant problem in developing countries.
+With a comprehensive TB eradication plan in place in the UK, human cases of TB caused by M. bovis infection are rare, but it can cause significant problems in developing countries.
 Bovine TB is listed by the World Health Organisation (WHO) as one of seven neglected endemic zoonoses.

 Through the use of DNA typing techniques, M. bovis can be ‘broken down’ into different strains or genotypes, which tend to be geographically localised.
 To characterise the strain of the bacterium infecting an animal, the APHA national reference laboratory for bovine TB uses a combination of two such techniques that target different regions of the M. bovis DNA: spoligotyping and VNTR typing.
 A genotype of M. bovis is simply a combination of the spoligotype and VNTR type.
 So, for instance, a strain with spoligotype 17 and a VNTR type 7-5-5-5*-3-3.1 is reported as being of genotype ’17:a’.

 The story of bovine TB – The attack of the clones.

 Originally published on the Tackling Bovine TB Tumblr: